RunOnYourOwn/TurfTrack/README.md

 ## Container Images & Deployment

 This project uses GitHub Actions to automatically build and publish versioned Docker images to the GitHub Container Registry (GHCR).
+See `docker-compose.standalone.yml` for an example of how to use them.

 ### Image Versioning